DanielTakeshi/Paper_Notes/miscellaneous/Autonomous_Multilateral_Debridement_with_the_Raven_Surgical_Robot.md

 - **A Centralized Planner**, a single 12 DOF planner controls two 6 DOF arms, rather than having a decentralized plan.

-As far as experiments go, they used a baseline with a medical student (a human obviously, must be that guy from UCSF not named Walter Doug Boyd).
+**Experiments**: they used a baseline with a medical student (a human obviously, and it's definitely not Walter Doug Boyd).
 This is for speed comparisons.
 Results are in Table I, though I wish it were designed and presented in a cleaner way.
 (Actually, there are fewer experiments than I expected.)
 One thing that *was* expected, though: planning and perception took a lot of time; they said 50%.

+Similarities to what I do: They simplify the vision aspect of it by using a white background.
+They use HSV, presumably from OpenCV.
+They also have colored markers on the end-effector --- interesting!
+I used red tape.
+For tracking centroid of fragments, they use left and right camera points and the disparity to get the position of the fragment centroid in "3D space."

 Final thought: I keep wondering whether it's possible to apply Deep Learning or simulation to improve any steps of this pipeline.